 These specs are written to enable support of OAuth on a wider variety of devices.

-This document is more of a set of guidelines rather than protocol changes.
-In this document you’ll find recommendations for native applications and security recommendations unique to those environments.
+In this document you’ll find security recommendations unique to the native application environment.
 It describes things like not allowing the third-party application to open an embedded web view which is more susceptible to phishing attacks, as well as platform-specific recommendations on how to do so.
-It also recommends using the PKCE extension, which is described below.
+It also recommends using the PKCE extension.

-The Device Flow is an extension that enables devices with no browser or limited input capability to obtain user authorization.
-You’ll typically see this on devices like the Apple TV where there is no web browser, or streaming video encoders where there is no input mechanism other than a few buttons.
+The Device Authorization Grant is an extension that enables devices with no browser or limited input capability to use OAuth.
+You’ll typically see this on devices like the Apple TV where there is no web browser, or streaming video encoders where there is no keyboard.

 The flow works by having users visit a URL on a secondary device like a smartphone and entering a code that is shown on the device.